MathStuff/Matrices/README.md

 6 1 7  0               6 7 7  0
 """

-#Change even numbered rows' odd numbered columns to the values in the given matrix (assuming 0th row as odd)
+#Change odd numbered rows' even numbered columns to the values in the given matrix
 Matrix[0::2,1::2] = Matrix(2,fill=999)
 #Visually:
 """